Rottingdean: Notable residents

 Most of these well-known people were not local, and had settled in or retired to Rottingdean.
 The village also had home-grown talent of significance, notably the Copper Family who maintained a long tradition of English folk song, performing for the collector Kate Lee as early as 1892.
 Its best-known member was Bob Copper (1915–2004), also known as a writer.
 The Rottingdean Preservation Society recognised their importance in the village and erected a plaque in 2010 at 1 Challoner's Cottages, partly funded from its own resources but complemented by a donation from the English Folk Dance and Song Society.

 World War I veteran Henry Allingham was a resident of St Dunstan's.
-Allingham was the oldest man in the world and the last founder member of the RAF when he died in July 2009.
+Allingham was the oldest man in the world and the last founder member of the RAF when he died aged 113 in July 2009.

 Sport

 Rottingdean Cricket Club was founded in 1758.
 The original cricket pitch was at Balsdean, moving to Beacon Hill in the early 19th century but is now situated on the Falmer Road.
 The 1st team play in the Sussex County League, Division 3, and is currently captained by Jack Cox.